zoehneto/tumblr-reader/README.md

 # tumblr-reader
-This app is a simple browser based feed reader for tumblr blogs, built on the tumblr api and using angular 2.
+This app is a simple browser based feed reader for tumblr blogs, built on the tumblr api and using angular.

 # Screenshots
 ## Desktop